TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 ## OpenQA

 OpenQA is a tool for performing automated testing of operating systems developed by SUSE.
-It is used by multiple linux distributions like OpenSUSE, Fedora and QubesOS.
+It is used by multiple Linux distributions like OpenSUSE, Fedora and QubesOS.

-The results of TrenchBoot automated tests can be viewed on [the project's openqa instance][openqa-instance].
+The results of TrenchBoot automated tests can be viewed on [the project's OpenQA instance][openqa-instance].

 ## Usage